Tanaji-Bodadkar/T20_Able/README.md

 # FinSight 💸
-### AI-Powered Multilingual Financial Wellness & Loan Intelligence Platform
+### Multilingual Financial Wellness & Loan Intelligence Platform

 FinSight is a hackathon project designed to help users understand and improve their financial health using AI-powered insights, multilingual assistance, EMI tracking, and instant PDF loan document summarization.